-This programme provides a broad-based education in life sciences related to medicine, and offers great ﬂexibility of module choice so that you can follow your own particular interests.
+This programme provides a broad-based education in life sciences related to medicine and medical research, and offers great ﬂexibility of module choice so that you can follow your own particular interests.

 This programme is particularly suitable if you are intending to apply for graduate entry into medical or dental schools, but it also prepares you for a wide range of other careers including scientific research and the pharmaceutical industry.

 Programme in detail

 In this programme you choose to study from a wide range of modules from medically-relevant disciplines including Physiology, Pharmacology, Biochemistry, Genetics, Microbiology and Tropical Disease Biology.
 What you study in Year One will determine which options you can take in Years Two and Three.
 A typical student chooses modules in the first two years that concentrate on physiology, pharmacology and cellular biochemistry.
 In the third year specific disease areas are covered in much greater detail.

 95% are employed or in further study within six months of graduating (Destination of Leavers from Higher Education Report 2016/17)

 • 100% satisfaction for Genetics and Anatomy and Human Biology (National Student Survey 2017)